msalibian/RobStatTM/README.md

 #### Minimal reproducible examples

-(This section adapted from [Rob Hyndman's guidelines](https://robjhyndman.com/hyndsight/minimal-reproducible-examples/)).
+(This section is adapted from [Rob Hyndman's notes on minimal reproducible examples](https://robjhyndman.com/hyndsight/minimal-reproducible-examples/)).

 A Minimal reproducible example (MRE) is intended to reproduce an error using the smallest amount of code possible.
 To check that your MRE code is reproducible, try running it in a fresh R